-Enjoy one of our favourite itineraries, featuring Cambodia & Vietnam.
-Embark on a glorious adventure, starting amongst the magnificence of the temples of Angkor before a three-night Victoria Mekong cruise, complete with shore excursions designed to give you an authentic glimpse of Mekong life.
+Enjoy one of our favourite itineraries featuring Cambodia & Vietnam.
+Embark on a glorious adventure, starting amongst the magnificence of the temples of Angkor before a four-night Victoria Mekong cruise, complete with shore excursions designed to give you an authentic glimpse of Mekong life.
 Sail into Vietnam to discover its many treasures, including vibrant Saigon, charming Hoi An and historic Hanoi.
 End your trip with an overnight cruise through Halong Bay.

 - Experience an Angkor sunset boat ride

-- Cruise the Mekong for 3 nights
+- Cruise the Mekong for 4 nights

 - Try 'dining in the dark' at NOIR Saigon

-- Turn your hand to farming techniques in Hoi An
+- Take a walking tour of delightful Hoi An

-- Cruise through magnificent Halong Bay
+- Sail through magnificent Halong Bay